The Politics of Terror

 Teaching method: Seminar

 This module offers an advanced-level introduction to terrorism and political violence in modern societies.
-Through attention to case studies, academic literatures and a variety of media and other primary sources the module focuses on:
+Through attention to case studies, academic literature and various sources you'll focus on:

 Module learning outcomes

 - Develop a detailed conceptual understanding of the empirical and theoretical uncertainties, ambiguities and limits shaping the way terrorism has been affected by and impacted on national, international and global politics.

 - Develop a systematic and critical understanding of the central literatures, concepts and theories used in the study of terrorism, counterterrorism and political violence.

 - Effectively synthesise and communicate a detailed and historically informed analysis of the uses of terror by state and non-state actors in the modern world.